 4. The Freshness Problem (It's Worse Than You Think)

-For espresso specifically, freshness has an additional complexity: too fresh is also a problem.
-Beans roasted less than five days ago are still degassing significant amounts of CO2.
-When you grind and compress those beans into a puck and force hot water through them, the CO2 creates channeling — water finds the path of least resistance, extraction becomes uneven, and your shot tastes sour and unpredictable.
+For espresso, too fresh is also a problem.
+Beans roasted less than five days ago are still degassing CO2.
+When you force hot water through them, the CO2 creates channeling — extraction becomes uneven, and your shot tastes sour and unpredictable regardless of what you adjust.

 The Freshness Window for Espresso